 If you then click the “Advanced Options” link you will see an option where you can toggle a “Pause Updates” slider that will stop windows from currently trying to find and update these drivers and potentially allow windows to use the exisiting drivers installed on initial plugin and connect to WMDC.

-If after all of the previous four steps have been gone through and you still can't get connected check to make sure that both of the windows services associated with WMDC are present and accounted for and are running.
+If you have gone through all of the previous four steps, and you still can't get connected, check to make sure that both of the windows services associated with WMDC are present and accounted for and are running.
 If you hit the windows key + the R key together this will bring up the run box, type in “services.msc” and hit the ok button:

 This will bring up all of the installed windows services currently installed, towards the bottom the list there should be two WMDC services listed as shown in the picture below.

 If these services are not present, then you may need to install the “Media Feature Pack” stand alone.
 As of 1/20/2020 and Windows version 1903 this pack is no longer included.
 To install new or repair the exisitng install of this "Media Feature Pack", please use the install file in the link below: